 Grant Thornton Insight:

 It could be inferred from the language in Rev. Proc.
 2022-14 that the IRS anticipates the Section 174 rules to be delayed since they did not use the language of applying to tax years beginning after Dec.
 31, 2021.
 If not, the expectation is that IRS and Treasury could issue guidance that will enable taxpayers to utilize the automatic method change rules.
-Presumably the five-year rule would be waived to adopt this change from expense to capitalization.
+Presumably the 5-year rule would be waived to adopt this change from expense to capitalization.

 Impact on research credit